heethesh/certificate-generator/README.md

-# certificate-generator
+## PhaseShift 2017 e-Certificate Generator
-Application which generates e-Certificates in bulks and emails them to participants.
+Application which generates e-Certificates in bulk and emails them to participants.
 Developed for PhaseShift 2017.
+Refer docs folder for tutorial.